dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 If you know how your data should be split into regions, you can specify those region split keys in a CSV file, as shown below, in [Example 3: Bulk HFile Index creation with Logical Split Keys](#exbulklogical).
 Alternatively, if you're an expert user, you can specify the split keys for the physical HBase table, as shown below, in [Example 4: Bulk HFile Index creation with Physical Split Keys](#exbulkphysical).

 You can define logical *or* physical split keys for the index whether or not you're using Bulk HFile loading to create the index.
-Our [Importing Data: Bulk HFile Index Creation](tutorials_ingest_importbulkindex.html) tutorial page provides detailed information about using automatic sampling or providing your own region split keys.
+Our [Indexing Large Tables](tutorials_indexing_largeindex.html) tutorial page provides detailed information about using automatic sampling or providing your own region split keys.
 {: .noteIcon}

 ### Using Bulk HFiles to Create an Index  {#BulkIndex}

 Bulk HFile indexing improves performance when indexing very large datasets.
 The table you're indexing is temporarily converted into HFiles to take advantage of HBase bulk loading; once the indexing operation is complete, the temporary HFiles are automatically deleted.

-To learn more about bulk HFile  index creation, see [Importing Data: Bulk HFile Index Creation](tutorials_ingest_importbulkindex.html) tutorial page.
+To learn more about bulk HFile index creation, see [Indexing Large Tables](tutorials_indexing_largeindex.html) tutorial page.

 Bulk HFile index creation is related to using Bulk HFiles to import data, which is described in our [Importing Data: Bulk HFile Import](tutorials_ingest_importbulkhfile.html) tutorial page.